 They have a huge variety of different classes, from writing, business, sports, music, acting to cooking, and so much more.
 And taught by all sorts of professionals who are the best in the world in what they do.
 And they want to teach you their skills so you can become better in your new interest in retirement.

-You can subscribe to a single masterclass, which will never expire.
-But I advise you to get an all-access pass for Masterclass, where you have all access to every Masterclass on the platform for only $17 a month.
-Because once you start learning, you want to keep learning.
-And there are so many cool Masterclasses that will make your time in retirement so much more fun and interesting.
+I advise you to get an annual Membership for Masterclass, where you have all access to every Masterclass on the platform.
+There are so many cool Masterclasses that will make your time in retirement so much more fun and interesting.
 It’s the best investment you can do for yourself in retirement.

 The classes range between 2 – 5 hours, and each class has several lessons that range from 5-25 minutes in length.
 You can rewatch the Masterclass any time you want and take the class at your own pace from the comforts of your own home.
-Start your Masterclass adventure here!
+Start your Masterclass adventure;

 Getting mentally fit is equally as important as staying physically fit in retirement.
 And so you might want to put this on your to-do list in retirement.
 It will increase your chances of enjoying your retirement as long and healthy as possible.